SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 Now lets override the time limit by giving the parameter `--time 0-0:2` to sbatch, this will set the time limit to two minutes and the job should complete.

 ~~~
-[s.jane.doe@sl1 ~]$ sbatch --time 0-0:2 batchjob.sh
+[jane@master ~]$ sbatch --time 0-0:2 batchjob.sh
 ~~~
 {: .bash}

 ~~~
- Submitted batch job 3739466
+ Submitted batch job 274
 ~~~
 {: .output}

-After approximately 70 seconds the job will disappear from the squeue list and this we should have nothing in the `.err` file and a hostname in the `.out` file.
+After approximately 100 seconds the job will disappear from the squeue list and this we should have nothing in the `.err` file and a hostname in the `.out` file.

 ~~~
-[s.jane.doe@sl1 ~]$ cat hostname.err.3739466
+[jane@master ~]$ cat hostname.err.274
 ~~~
 {: .bash}